 The Board of Directors is the TOTVS’ decision-making body responsible for determining and monitoring the implementation of the Company‘s business policies and its long-term strategy.
 It is also responsible for appointing and supervising the Executive Officers of TOTVS.
 Under Brazilian corporate law, the Board of Directors is also responsible for hiring external independent auditors.

-According to the Bylaws of TOTVS, the Board of Directors must have at least five and at most nine members.
+According to the Bylaws of TOTVS, the Board of Directors must have at least 5 and at most 7 members.
 Board members are elected at shareholders’ meetings for a unified term of 2 years, being a year the period between two annual shareholders’ meetings.
 Board members may be reelected or removed at any time by shareholders at shareholders’ meeting.
 According to Novo Mercado regulations, at least 20% of the Board must be independent directors.

 Brazilian corporate law also prohibits Board members from voting in any shareholders’ meetings or participating in any operation or business in which there is a conflict of interest with TOTVS.

 Last updated on November 14, 2020